About The Project

 Goals of this Project:

-- Provide essential teaching to under-resourced schools in Mombasa and Diani Beach
+- Provide essential teaching to under-resourced schools in Nairobi

-- Provide an educational foundation for vulnerable children and adults to build on and break the poverty cycle and improve their future prospects
+- Provide an educational foundation for vulnerable children to build on and break the poverty cycle

 - Enable inter-cultural exchange which benefits both locals and international volunteers alike.